auroraGPT-ANL/MCQ-and-SFT-code/README.md

 ## Configuration

-### config.yml
+### config.yml and config.local.yml

-The `config.yml` file allows you to:
+The `config.yml` file includes relatively static configuraiton including:
-- Specify default directories
+- default directories
-- Define models for each workflow stage
+- parallelization options
-- Set parallelization options
+- prompts

-- Tweak prompts (carefully)
+The 'config.local.yml' file is where you specify the model(s) that you wish to use as you run the tools and workflow.

 To run any of these scripts or workflows, you must specify a model using the form *location:model_name*.
 The *location* portion indicates how to access the model (endpoints, etc.), which is handled in *common/model_access.py*.
-This workflow has been tested with locations *local*, *alcf*, and *argo*.

 Where credentials are required, place them in a secrets.yml file (which is .gitignored to avoid accidental sharing to the world via github).